NeilJustice/ZenUnitAndMetalMock/README.md

 // at the top of test files instead of scattered throughout test files
 // is where this design yields long term code maintainability dividends.

-// AFACT specifies a garden-variety void test.
+// AFACT specifies a non-value-parameterized test.
 AFACT(FizzBuzz_EndNumber0_Throws)
 // FACTS specifies an N-by-N value-parameterized test.
 FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)